hackrack/javascript/other/agreement_summary.md

 - **Course Feedback**

   - Students are required to fill out short feedback forms **after every class**.
 Be honest in your feedback as we will use it to make sure we are providing the best prep experience possible.
-Feedback for a session is due by 6:00pm the next day.
-Set an alarm to remind yourself or fill out the feedback as soon as the session ends.
+You should fill out your feedback for the night when class concludes at 9:00pm.
+Be sure to do this before you leave!
     - To fill out feedback, log into [progress tracker][progress-tracker].
 Log in with your email address, your default password is **password**